 - Configure database connection strings.
 This topic contains a list of all database connection strings required for each server type.

-that contains a list of all the configuration files you need to enable or disable for each server type.
+Download the spreadsheet that lists of all the configuration files that you must enable or disable for each server type.

 - Enable or disable the relevant files for a content management server.